Domestic Violence Cases can be Expunged in California

-Domestic Violence cases are common prosecutions in California Criminal Courts.
+Domestic Violence cases, are common prosecutions in California Criminal Courts.
 If the police are called to a "domestic dispute" many agencies still follow a protocol that they must make an arrest, regardless of the wishes of the victim.
-Cases range from very serous injury to no injury at all, but one party will almost always be booked, usually for a felony, and made to post bond.
+Cases range from serous injury to no injury at all, but one party will almost always be booked, usually for a felony, and made to post bond.

 Prosecution agencies are usually aggressive in seeking convictions (even though the 1990's were worse) and many individuals have entered into a settlement of a case that resulted in conviction for domestic violence (also commonly called "DV") offenses.
+Often, they settled the case without a clear understanding of the long term problems such a conviction can cause.

 These cases can be expunged, and felony cases reduced to a misdemeanor and then expunged, so long as no state prison time was imposed.